Lonquex (Lipegfilgrastim)

 Driving and Operating Machinery

-Be careful before you drive or use any machines or tools until you know how Lonquex affects you.
+Exercise caution when driving or using machinery until you know how Lonquex affects you.

 Storage

-Store Lonquex in a refrigerator at 2°C to 8°C. Do not freeze.
-The medicine may be removed from the refrigerator and stored below 25°C for a maximum of 7 days.
-Once removed from refrigeration, it must be used within this period or disposed of.
-Keep the prefilled syringe in the outer carton to protect from light.
-Keep away from children.
+Store Lonquex in a refrigerator at a temperature between 2°C to 8°C. Do not freeze.
+If removed from the refrigerator, it can be stored below 25°C for up to 7 days, after which it must be used or disposed of.

 Overdose Information